Confluence Fountain – Yale Divinity School

 The original concept—designed by Yale School of Architecture students Ellen Zhu, Julia Edwards, and Cole Quist—was selected through a competitive design charette.
 To bring it to life in stone, they partnered with Ryan Ackerman, who served as both sculptor and guide.

-“This project was as much about educating the future architects of America as it was about executing the design,” Ackerman shared.
+“This project was as much about educating the future architects of America as it was about executing the design,” Ackerman shared with Yale Magazine in 2025.
 “We treated every decision as a learning moment—how the stone behaves, how water moves, how elevation shifts perception.
-They were all in.”
+They [the students] were all in.”

 This wasn’t just fabrication—it was mentorship.
 Every detail—from methodology and material sourcing to height elevation, plumbing, finish choice, and recirculation—was refined through an ongoing dialogue between sculptor and students.